StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Updating

-If this Old Old World receives an update, please check the Changelog before doing anything.
+If Apocalyptic Wonderland receives an update, please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

-Old Old World updates are based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.
+Apocalyptic Wonderland's updates are based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.

 Updating is like installing.
 You only have to make sure that you select the same path and tick the `overwrite existing Modlist` button.